-- Students from 4th - 12th grades are given a school email account (firstname.lastname@example.org)
+- Students are given a school email account (email@example.com)

-- Teachers assign work on Google classroom, allowing students who are absent to keep up with schoolwork.
+- Teachers assign work on Google classroom or Seesaw (for preschool-2nd grades), allowing students who are absent to keep up with schoolwork.

-- Coding is taught from 9th - 12th grades.
+- Coding elective for 9th - 12th grade students.